 Jenkins lacks capabilities as a complete deployment tool, especially for the cloud.
 Spinnaker has a richer deployment model with a master dashboard and native support for major cloud providers.
 Spinnaker still relies on a build server and must integrate with tools like Jenkins.
-Jenkins as a CI tool cannot be replaced by Spinnaker but Spinnaker can be used to make the deploy to cloud process much simpler.
+Spinnaker cannot replace Jenkins as a CI tool, but Spinnaker can make the deployment to the cloud process much more straightforward.

 Spinnaker Supports built-in deployment strategies

-Spinnaker offers built-in deployment strategies like blue-green, canary, rolling updates and Highlander.
-Also, Spinnaker’s automated Canary Analysis capabilities far surpass any features offered by Jenkins.
+Spinnaker offers built-in deployment strategies like blue-green, canary, rolling updates, and Highlander.
+Also, Spinnaker’s automated Canary Analysis capabilities far surpass any features provided by Jenkins.

-Blue Ocean plugin has been added to Jenkins for more modern visual pipeline composition and continuous delivery tool but it lacks the richness of the Spinnaker.
+Blue Ocean plugin has been added to Jenkins for more modern visual pipeline composition and continuous delivery tool, but it lacks the Spinnaker’s richness.
 Jenkins X has also been developed to support Kubernetes.
-Jenkins X provide developers a better way to automate their CI/CD process for Kubernetes than Jenkins alone but still lacks the capabilities of Spinnaker deployment model.
-Also, Spinnaker is a true multi-cloud deployment tool with the widest support for deployment environments and it continues to expand.
+Jenkins X provides developers a better way to automate their CI/CD process for Kubernetes than Jenkins alone but still lacks the Spinnaker deployment model’s capabilities.
+Spinnaker is also a proper multi-cloud deployment tool with the broadest support for deployment environments and continues to expand.

-We would love to hear your feedback on this topic, please leave us a comment below.
+Henry Kendall authored this blog.
+We would love to hear your feedback on this topic; please leave us a comment below.

 If you want to learn about Jenkins vs Spinnaker in detail then please visit our webinar- Jenkins to Spinnaker: Shift your Continuous Delivery, by Srinivas, the leader of our Customer Success team.

 If you want to know more about the Spinnaker or request a demonstration, please book a meeting with us.